pablodecm/paper-inferno/paper/paper.md

 number of events from each component is taken both when using standard classification or inference-aware losses.

-Another option would be to pose the problem as one of classification based on a simulated dataset.
+Another option would be to pose the problem as one of classification.
 A supervised machine learning model such a neural network can be trained to discriminate signal and background observations, considering parameters $r$ and $\lambda$ fixed.
 The output of such a model typically consists in class probabilities
-$c_s$ and $c_b$ given an observation $\boldsymbol{x}$, which will tend asymptotically to the optimal classifier from [@Eq:opt_clf] given enough data, a flexible enough model and a powerful learning rule.
+$c_b$ and $c_s$ given an observation $\boldsymbol{x}$, the latter will asymptotically tend to the optimal classifier from [@Eq:opt_clf] given enough data and a flexible enough model.
-The conditional class probabilities (or alternatively the likelihood ratio
-$f_s(\boldsymbol{x})/f_b(\boldsymbol{x})$) are powerful
-learned features that can be used as summary statistics; however their construction ignores the effect of the nuisance parameters $r$ and $\lambda$ on the background distribution.
-Furthermore, some kind  of non-parametric density estimation (e.g. a histogram) has to be considered in order to build a calibrated statistical model using the classification-based learned features, which  will in turn smooth and reduce the information available for inference.
+The classification output is a powerful learned feature that can be used as summary statistics; however their construction ignores the effect of the nuisance parameters.

 The statistical model described above has up to four unknown parameters: the expected number of signal observations $s$,